loschorts/cf_widgets/README.md

 - [ ] Add Unit and Integration tests for components.
 - [ ] Add tests for API calls both server and client side.
-- [ ] Undo-ing failed setting updates is brittle because of potential race conditions; a more robust approach would skip the Undo library in favor of a custom approach that targets the failed setting directly instead of relying on it to be the last dispatched action to the `zone_settings` reducer.
+- [ ] Undoing failed setting updates is brittle because of potential race conditions; a more robust approach would skip the Undo library in favor of a custom approach that targets the failed setting directly instead of relying on it to be the last dispatched action to the `zone_settings` reducer.
 - [ ] Implementing a client-side login UX.
 - [ ] Refactor style to modularize and DRY via SCSS.
 - [ ] Add additional UX features of the original: